-Description - Our interlocking soft rubber tiles are an ideal solution for people looking for a non slip rubber matting surface that also has the exceptional cushioning properties of interlocking foam floor mats.
+Description - Our interlocking impact rubber tiles are an ideal solution for people looking for a non slip rubber matting surface that also has the exceptional cushioning properties of interlocking foam floor mats.
 These floor tiles are new to the market and are constructed using an innovative production process that bonds a recycled rubber top surface layer to a high density closed cell foam base layer.
-Due to this unique construction method, these tiles are more durable and slip resistant than standard foam tiles, and like foam tiles, are sound proof, water proof, shock absorbent, and insulating in addition to being light in weight as compared to standard all rubber tiles.
-These tiles also use are patented interlocking tile design where each foam rubber tile has two removable edge pieces which allows each tile to be either a center, corner, or border tile.
+Due to this unique construction method, these tiles are more durable and slip-resistant than standard foam tiles, and like foam tiles, are soundproof, water-resistant, shock-absorbent, and insulating in addition to being light in weight as compared to standard all rubber tiles.
+These tiles also use patented interlocking tile design where each foam rubber tile has two removable edge pieces which allow each tile to be either a center, corner, or border tile.

 Material – Recycled rubber top layer bonded to a closed cell EVA foam rubber base.

 Thickness – 3/4" nominal (~18mm)